RBFCU Trust Services

-Whether you’re seeking to manage your own assets, control how your assets are distributed after your death, or plan for incapacity, trusts can help you accomplish your estate planning goals.
+Whether seeking to manage your own assets, control how your assets are distributed after your death or plan for incapacity, a trust account can help accomplish your estate planning goals.
 Their power is in their versatility — many types of trusts exist, each designed for a specific purpose.

 Why choose RBFCU Trust Services?